 - My favorite dessert I have EVER had (including all desserts before I went gluten-free) is their Butter Blondie, I hoard those things in my freezer

-- Consider ordering drinks half sweetened, they tend to come much too sweet for me
+- Consider ordering drinks half or quarter sweetened, they tend to come much too sweet for my liking

-Beautiful plant based food truck on South 1st.
+Beautiful plant based food truck on E. Cesar Chavez.

 - I love their sweet potato toast and golden milk lattes